 Born in Zavalla, Texas.
 Hawkins attended two years at the University of Texas.

 On December 20, 1941, he transferred to Hamilton Field, where he departed with the 49th Fighter Group, 8th Fighter Squadron.
-On January 12, 1942 he departed overseas to Melbourne, Australia.
+On January 12, 1942 departs overseas across the Pacific and arrives at Melbourne.
 On March 19, 1942 he was assigned to the 8th Fighter Group, 80th Fighter Squadron.
 He was placed on detached service at Archerfield Airfield, and returned to the 80th Fighter Squadron during April 1942.
 On May 11, 1942 he took off in a ferry flight led by Lt.
 Col. William H. Wise from Queensland to Port Moresby and was transfered to the 35th Fighter Squadron on the same day.